 Use natural fertilizers to improve your garden soil for a larger harvest and healthier crops.
 Below are 6 natural fertilizers plus easy tips to make your soil more fertile.

 Growing your own food and gardening are addicting.
 No one tells you how come late winter you'll be pining to sink your fingers and bare toes into warm soil.
 You'll have secret stashes of seed catalogs tucked under your bed and you'll even take out your seed packets under the guise of organizing them, but we know it's because you need a gardening fix.

-Just like crop rotation, sheet mulching and doing these 9 garden hacks in the fall (for a better garden next year) are helpful for building up the health of your soil, fertilizing your soil throughout the growing season is also important.
+Just like crop rotation, sheet mulching, and soil remediation, doing these 9 garden hacks in the fall (for a better garden next year) are helpful for building up the health of your soil.
+Fertilizing your soil throughout the growing season is also important.

 6 Natural Fertilizers to Improve Garden Soil Podcast